-Click OK to save the settings.
+4. Click OK to save the settings.

-4.3.2.3 Configure After Build
+4.3.2.3 Configuring After Build

-After Build in Keil can specify an executable program or batch file to run after a project is built.
-By default, the ble_app_template project adds the after_build.bat file to After Build.
-You do not need to configure After Build manually for the ble_app_example project based on ble_app_template.
-For more information about functions of after_build.bat provided in the GR551x SDK, see "Section 4.4 Generate Firmware".
+After Build in Keil can specify a command line to run after a project is built.
+By default, the ble_app_template project is equipped with After Build command.
+You do not need to configure After Build manually for the ble_app_example project that is based on ble_app_template.